 The young Miriam’s delicate health made formal schooling difficult.
 Her education took place at home under a governess’s tutelage.
 Her path seems to have followed a conventional late nineteenth-century sequence.
 At twenty-three, she married Edwin A. Neugass.
 For the next several decades, she focused on home and her three children, Bessie, James, and Edwin.

 By 1920, the couple was living in New York, where Neugass had a seat in the Stock Exchange.
 With the children grown, Newman enrolled in classes at Columbia University.
-Then Edwin died in October of 1921.
+Then Edwin died in October 1921.

-Her first artistic venue was as a storyteller.
-Initially at the University Settlement, but later in schools and other public places, she made her stories of Creole and black life and legend come alive.
+Newman’s first artistic venue was as a storyteller.
+Initially at the University Settlement, but later in schools and other public places, she made her stories of Creole and Black life and legend come alive.
 She collected folktales from foreign countries, as well.
 Later, for adult audiences, she included songs in an evening of entertainment.
 In 1926, her first collection of such tales, Fairy Flowers, illustrated by Willy Pogany, was published.
 This is when Isadora Newman, the writer and artist, was born.
 Kudos came quickly, and the text was translated into language after language.
 Praising the book, the French government honored her with Palmes Academiques in 1928.

 Under the encouragement of artists, including Pogany, who felt she had natural talent, Isadora Newman took up painting, primarily watercolors, and then traveled to France to study sculpture.
 She received a degree from La Horde Society.
 Her work was shown in Europe, as well as regularly exhibited at galleries in New York and Louisiana.